Add and edit modifiers

 You can decide when modifiers appear in the booking process, either during checkout or after checkout.
 For post-checkout modifiers, customers will be able to log back into their Easol account and make their selections.

 You have the option to set prices for modifiers, so that they add extra costs when selected, or leave them free.
 Note that priced modifiers are only available for modifiers set during checkout.

 Per Variant vs. Per Guest

 For post-checkout modifiers, you can decide who makes the selections.
 This is particularly helpful if you’re creating per-unit variants.

-Per variant option lets the lead booker, the customer that pays for the experience, to make the selections.
-This is useful where the selection affects the entire group, for example, choosing between indoor or outdoor seating for a dining experience.
+Per variant option lets the lead booker, the customer that pays for the experience, to make the selections that affects the entire group, for example, choosing between indoor or outdoor seating for a dining experience.

-Per guest option, on the other hand, lets each guest make their own selections by logging into the lead booker’s Easol account.
-This is useful where each guest may have their individual preferences, for example, choosing between vegetarian or non-vegetarian meals.
+Per guest option, on the other hand, lets the lead booker make selections for each individual in the group.
+This is useful where each guest may have their own preferences, for example, choosing between vegetarian or non-vegetarian meals.